wp-plugins/dukapress/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Crushed even more annoying little bugs
+* Improved DukaPress UI
+* Made it possible to define the sizes of images displayed by DukaPress
+* Improved the mobile payment processor to be able to handle any system in the world
+* Enabled DukaPress to work with multiple currencies
+* Added JQZoom suuport
+* Added a simple way to notify customers that something was added to the cart

 = 1.2.1 =
 * Made the currency symbol viewable on grid view and single product pages
 * Crushed a lot of annoying little bugs